prowler-cloud/prowler/docs/tutorials/aws/role-assumption.md

 If you are using Prowler in AWS regions that are not enabled by default you need to use the argument `--sts-endpoint-region` to point the AWS STS API calls `assume-role` and `get-caller-identity` to the non-default region, e.g.: `prowler aws --sts-endpoint-region eu-south-2`.

+> Since v3.11.0, Prowler uses a regional token in STS sessions so it can scan all AWS regions without needing the `--sts-endpoint-region` argument.

 ## Role MFA

 If your IAM Role has MFA configured you can use `--mfa` along with  `-R`/`--role <role_arn>` and Prowler will ask you to input the following values to get a new temporary session for the IAM Role provided: